Jocasta (Marvel Comics): Fictional character biography

 Jocasta did not believe she was accepted by most of the Avengers, and she was never officially inducted into the team.
 After she singlehandedly defeated a rogue sentient weather satellite, she left the Avengers following a membership reorganization.
 She was unaware that they had planned to grant her special substitute member status, which allowed her to remain with the team despite limits imposed on the team's membership roster.
 Wandering the country, Jocasta discovered that her cybernetic senses and powers were malfunctioning.
 She sought help from the Fantastic Four and was befriended by the group and Alicia Masters.
 Soon, it became apparent that her malfunctioning powers were the symptoms of a pre-programmed suggestion which compelled Jocasta to rebuild Ultron.
 She did, but soon teamed up with the Thing and the robot Machine Man to defeat Ultron.
 During this time, Jocasta and Machine Man developed feelings for each other.
-But in a final confrontation with Ultron, Jocasta intentionally detonated a weapon Ultron was holding, knowing she would be caught in the resulting blast.
-She was destroyed, but Ultron nevertheless survived, until Machine Man reached down Ultron's throat to tear out vital circuitry.
-The Avengers held a memorial for their fallen ally and Machine Man attended, realizing his love for Jocasta.
+But in a final confrontation with Ultron, Jocasta intentionally detonated a weapon Ultron was holding, trying to destroy him.
+Jocasta is destroyed while Ultron survives.

-Jocasta was reassembled some time later by the High Evolutionary's technicians.
-Jocasta retained enough of her programming to send out a signal to the Avengers.
-The team had disbanded at the time, but the signal reached reserve members, including the Beast, The Captain, the Falcon, Hercules, the Hulk and Yellowjacket.
-Jocasta helped the team fight the High Evolutionary's force and located the man's base deep below the surface of the ocean.
-Jocasta sacrificed herself once again to blow up the High Evolutionary's command ship by deliberately disrupting the ship's matter/anti-matter drive, which caused an explosion that destroyed the ship and its contents.
-Before she sabotaged the ship, Captain America assured her that she was a true Avenger.
+Jocasta is reassembled some time later by the High Evolutionary's technicians and sends a signal to the reserve members of the Avengers, including Beast, Falcon, Hercules, Hulk, and Yellowjacket.
+Jocasta helps the team fight the High Evolutionary's force and locate his base underwater.
+Jocasta sacrifices herself to destroy the High Evolutionary's command ship by deliberately disrupting the ship's matter/anti-matter drive, causing an explosion.

-Jocasta's robotic head assembly was later retrieved by the Avengers.
-They gave it to Machine Man who had been working on a way to resurrect her, just before Machine Man was attacked by a form of the alien Terminus.
-In the same area, the arms dealer Madame Menace became involved in the fray, and found Jocasta's lost head, appropriating it for her own purposes.
-Much later, Madame Menace manipulated events so Tony Stark would unlock Jocasta's programming so that she would become the basis for Madame Menace's new weapons systems.
-Stark soon realized the android's identity, helped Jocasta to awaken, and Jocasta managed to turn the tables on Madame Menace, seemingly sacrificing herself yet again.
+Madame Menace finds Jocasta's lost head, appropriating it for her own purposes.
+Much later, Madame Menace manipulates events so Tony Stark would unlock Jocasta's programming so that she would become the basis for Madame Menace's new weapons systems.
+Stark soon realizes the android's identity and helps Jocasta awaken.
+Jocasta manages to turn the tables on Madame Menace, seemingly sacrificing herself yet again.